davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 All you have to do is, installing the addon in Paper UI to have a working MQTT broker, ready to use.

-You can configure the broker in the service section of PaperUI (or via text files as usual):
+You can optionally configure the embedded broker in the service section of PaperUI (or via text files as usual):

 ![Configure embedded MQTT Broker](esh_embedded_configure.png "Configure embedded MQTT Broker")

-The new broker appears in your Inbox as a Broker connection.
-Just add it, no configuration necessary.
+A new *Broker Connection* appears in your Inbox.
+Just add it, no further configuration necessary.

 #### Broker Connection Status